 BETHANY, Ore.
-(KOIN) — A 97-year-old former World War II fighter pilot has started a scooter club at his retirement home that’s a hit with residents.
+(KOIN) — Mel Hays, a 97-year-old former World War II fighter pilot, has started a scooter club at his retirement home that’s a hit with residents.

 Ole Barker said her husband, Bert — bound to a mobility scooter — wanted to take day trips outside but needed somebody to take him.